AaltoSciComp/scicomp-docs/triton/apps/keras.rst

 Basic usage
 -----------

-Keras is available in the ``anaconda`` module and some other anaconda modules.
-Run ``module spider anaconda`` to list available modules.
+Keras is available in the ``scicomp-python-env`` module and some other modules.
+Run ``module spider scicomp-python-env`` to list available modules.

 You probably want to learn how to run in the :doc:`GPU queues
 <../tut/gpu>`.
 The other information in the :doc:`tensorflow